-- What do you feel as you swing the ball?
-You will feel the string pulling on your hand. - 2.
-If the ball in its bag could feel, what would it feel? the ball will feel an equal force of the string pulling on it. - 3.
+- 1. What do you feel as you swing the ball? - 2.
+If the ball in its bag could feel, what would it feel? - 3.
 If the string breaks, in what direction will the ball carry on travelling?
-Point with your hand to show your answer.
+Point with your hand to show your answer. - 4.
+Why can you not see a circle in the picture above?
+Does the ball really move in a circle when you swing it?